The connection between the nervous, immune and endocrine systems

 The relationship between the nervous and endocrine systems (one example)

-One of the best known complexes that fulfil the functions of both the nervous and endocrine systems is the hypothalamic-pituitary-adrenal axis.
-It is this axis that plays a key role during stress, which, as an organism’s response to unfavourable factors, provokes a number of physiological changes.
 Thus, the trigger signal when a potential danger is detected is the activation of the hormonal system, namely the secretion of the key stress hormones corticoliberin and cortisol, which together with another hormone oxytocin and the parasympathetic (“inhibitory”) nervous system trigger the “calming of thoughts”.
 Together with the next hormone, corticotropin, oxytocin promotes concentration, and vasopressin, secreted a little later, activates memory mechanisms.
 The same hormones together with growth hormone stimulate the activation of the sympathetic (“excitatory”) nervous system, mobilising the adaptive capabilities of the organism.

 Don’t miss the most important science and health updates!